jfbm74/holbertonschool-zero_day/README.md

 # Day 0 Project
 This repository contains files for the projects on Day 0 (Vagrant, Emacs and VI):
+<--Project requieres updating this file, and this is the line changed-->
+V2

 # Author
 **Juan Felipe Bustamante M**